-Christophe De Hauwer

-Chief Development Officer
+Christophe De Hauwer Chief Development Officer

-- Appointed in August 2015 as Chief Strategy and Development Officer. - Member of the Board of SES ASTRA. - Having joined SES in 2003, he held several positions of responsibility in the areas of Strategic Marketing, Strategic and Business Planning and Corporate Development, as well as Fleet Development and Yield Management. - Prior to joining SES, he worked in the Strategy Consulting practice of the European Telecommunication and Media Industry with Arthur Andersen. - Holds an Engineering and a PhD Degree from the Université Libre de Bruxelles. - Mr De Hauwer is a Belgian national.
+- Appointed as Chief Development Officer on 1st January 2022. - Prior to that he served as Chief Strategy and Development Officer. - · Member of the Board of SES ASTRA. - Having joined SES in 2003, he held several positions of responsibility in the areas of Strategic Marketing, Strategic and Business Planning and Corporate Development, as well as Fleet Development and Yield Management. - Prior to joining SES, he worked in the Strategy Consulting practice of the European Telecommunication and Media Industry with Arthur Andersen. - Holds an Engineering and a PhD Degree from the Université Libre de Bruxelles. - Mr De Hauwer is a Belgian national.